CitadelStronghold/gem/docs/README.md

 The official and default compositor is [Hyprland](https://github.com/hyprwm/Hyprland.git).

-The aim is to create a fully reproducible operating system so that manual backups are not necessary.
+The aim is to create a fully reproducible operating system so that backups are not necessary.

 ## Example